tpoisot/ms_abc_networks/ms/ms.md

 is close to 1 and $\lambda$ is low.
 Notably, different types of networks fall in a specific place within this continuum.
-Herbivory and pollination tend to have both low values of $c$ and low to high values of $\lambda$---implying that foobar, foo, and bar---whereas parasitism networks have low values of $\lambda$ and low-to-high values of $c$---implying that {==varza, barsom, and Zoroaster himself==}.
+Herbivory and pollination tend to have both low values of $c$ and low to high values of $\lambda$---implying that the control on interaction persistence is at the community level---whereas parasitism networks have low values of $\lambda$ and low-to-high values of
+$c$---implying that the control on interaction persistence is at the species level.
 The two remaining network types, seed dispersal and bacteriophagy, do not show a strong signal as to their position alongside this gradient.

 !{parameters}